The Parts Database Query API¶

 val my-resistor-query = ResistorQuery(my-base-query, resistance = 1000., ...)

-Queries can be persistently modified (not mutated) using the add and update functions which are defined for all of the query types.
+Queries can be persistently modified (not mutated) using the set which is defined for all of the query types.
 This means the result is a new query, and the original one is left unchanged:

 [Cat]Query

-constructor does not modify the base query - besides making a new type of Query it has semantics similar to add .
+constructor does not modify the base query - besides making a new type of Query it has semantics similar to set .

 [Cat]Query¶